merishnaSuwal/CIFAR-data/README.md

 > TensorFlow API RNN

-Using the tf.nn API to create Recurrent Neural Network for a Time series problem.
+Using the tf.rnn API to create Recurrent Neural Network for a Time series problem.